luigisaetta/data-drift-analysis/README.md

 In this repository I have collected some Python tools that can be used to rapidly (well, depends on the dataset size, of course) identify if there are signals of Data Drift.

+## Dynamical Models.
+A ML model shouldn't be considered a static thing.
+From time to time, you should consider to option to re-train it on fresh data, in order to take into account the fact that data can change in time.

+To diagnose a Model Drift is more complicated, because you need the expected values (the ground truth) to test your predictions.
+But, at least, you can periodically check to see if there are signs of Data Drift.

 ## Hypothesis Test.
 We want to formalize the kind of test we're doing.